Modified Version 2-16-2026

 MOON AS FEMININE IN LUNAR MYSTERY AND THE ALLEGORY OF THE ARK

 The moon as a woman is used as a sexual allegory also, transfigured into other allegories, such as the Ark, or the Argha (Celestial Isis, Astarte, Diana and Venus-worship) containing all the germs of living things.
 It was an “impersonal symbol of nature” (Blavatsky, The Secret Doctrine, Vol. 2. pg.
 462), and not the physical moon.
-The Ark or Argha, being simply the allegory of the Ship of Life, carrying all the germs of all beings through the Sidereal Ocean (the Sea of Venus).
+The Ark or Argha, being simply the allegory of the Ship of Life, carrying all the germs of all beings through the Sidereal (Starry) Ocean (or the Sea of Venus).

 In the Chaldean myth, Nuah is the Universal Mother, who is now represented as the fabled Mary the Virgin carrying the “Son of Man,” without having been impregnated.